Preferences - Portfolios

 Limit definitions

-Limit definition preferences allow you to define limits, or investment constraints, that you can link to your portfolios for limit monitoring.
-For more information, see Limit definitions.
+Limit definition preferences allow you to define limits or investment constraints that you can link to your portfolios for limit monitoring.
+For more information, see Limit analysis.

 Portfolio types

-In the Portfolio type preferences you can define the portfolio types available for portfolios.
 Portfolio types are used to categorize the portfolios: for example, the portfolios could be divided into investment portfolios and insurance portfolios.
-For portfolio, a portfolio type is mandatory.
+For a portfolio, portfolio type is mandatory.

 Restricting access to portfolio types